Data Freshness vs Latency: Fast Queries on Outdated Data Are Dangerous

 But there's a question that often goes unasked: how old is the data being returned?

 A system that answers in 10ms but returns outdated data from 10 minutes ago isn't fast — it's fast at being wrong.
-This is the distinction between data latency and [data freshness](/data-freshness), and confusing the two leads to decision making processes that feel responsive while quietly acting on outdated information.
+This is the distinction between data latency and data freshness — and understanding stale data, and confusing the two leads to decision making processes that feel responsive while quietly acting on outdated information.

 Understanding why data freshness matters — and how it differs from latency — is essential for data teams building real-time systems.